A growing collection of printable resources for teachers and families to use alongside Little Goodbyes Press books.

 A weaning party or small family ritual can mark the milestone in a meaningful way.

-You can also visit my blog at Lactation Help for more information or contact your local IBCLC or breastfeeding peer support person.
+You can also Lactation Help for more information or contact your local IBCLC or breastfeeding peer support person.